Mission 30 · Stage 3

 See it

-Every calculator app stores numbers in variables before adding, subtracting, or multiplying.
+Every calculator app keeps numbers in boxes before adding them up.

 The story